pandemicpedals/pachydermpedals/collections/_tutorials/3PDT_Stomp_Breakout.md

 The JLCPCB price for panel by customer for 5, 100mm by 100mm boards is $8 us.
 This design gets 20 boards per panel.
 I also make sure that I do the surface finish of LeadFree HASL-RoHS.
 And I have the confirm the production file.
 The total with shipping is 12.94 and takes about 2 - 3 weeks to arrive.
 You can get it much quicker if you want to pay $5 more for the shipping.

 For anyone who wants to make this the way it is you can right click and download the zip file [here](/assets/resources/3PDT_Stomp-Panel_2021-07-02.zip).

+These are images of what I have setup and the price.

+**Note**: Make sure that the ground plain and everything looks right in the board image.
+{: .notice--warning}

+{% include gallery id="jlcpcb" %}

 ## Boards